Explore Resources

 Visit the UWRF Scholarships page for more information and to apply.

-Internships may be arranged for course credit in consultation with a department faculty advisor.
+Internships may be arranged for course credit in consultation with a department faculty adviser.

 1. Map entries intended for print must be submitted in JPG or PNG format at a minimum of 400 DPI.
 Map entries intended for online viewing should email a URL or link to where the map can be viewed.
 Research poster entries should be related to Geography or GIS, and must be submitted in PDF format.